 Generated form HTML

-When {% form '<handle>' %} and {% endfrom %} tags has no content in between markup for the form is generated from setup in admin.
+When {% form '<handle>' %} and {% endfrom %} tags have no content in between, markup for the form is generated from the setup in admin.

 {% form '<handle>' %}{% endform %}